-Within the context of this manual, site characterization is the process of developing representative model parameters from the data obtained during the site investigation.
-During the site characterization phase, the project site may be split into various reaches, or Design Sites.
-Each Design Site should be consistent enough that a single design model can be developed to reasonably represent all foundations or geotechnical elements within that Design Site.
-Therefore, the GEOR shall attempt to group the data such that the variability among critical design parameters is minimized per Design Site.
+Within the context of this manual, site characterization is the process of developing representative model parameters from the data obtained during the geotechnical investigation.
+During the site characterization phase, the project site may be split into various reaches, or Design Areas.
+Each Design Area should be consistent enough that a single design model can be developed to reasonably represent all foundations or geotechnical elements within that Design Area.
+The GEOR shall attempt to group the data such that the variability among critical design parameters is minimized per Design Area.

 Site characterization should consider the sources of variability and uncertainty discussed in FHWA's Geotechnical Engineering Circular No. 5 [3].
-When determining the number of borings to use in a Design Site, the design engineer should consider the influence of number of measurements on the reliability of the estimate of the parameter in question.
+When determining the number of borings to use in a Design Area, the design engineer should consider the influence of number of measurements on the reliability of the estimate of the parameter in question.
 A soil model made using the measured properties from a single boring nearest to the modeled location may not be more accurate than a soil model comprised of parameters from a group of representative soil borings.

-Similarly, when combining properties from multiple borings, the GEOR shall consider the variability and uncertainty of the combined dataset in terms of its suitability to serve as a single model parameter representing a particular stratum.
+Similarly, when combining properties from multiple borings, the GEOR shall consider the variability and uncertainty of the combined data set in terms of its suitability to serve as a single model parameter representing a particular stratum.
 For this approach, the Coefficient of Variation (COV) methodology described in GEC No. 5 [3] should be considered as a guideline.
-Specifically, selecting Design Sites such that COV{model} is below 0.3 for critical design parameters is a reasonable starting point for minimizing the effects of variability.
+Specifically, selecting Design Areas such that COV{model} is below 0.3 for critical design parameters is a reasonable starting point for minimizing the effects of variability.

-The maximum of 0.3 for COV{model} shall not be strictly enforced under the 9th Edition LRFD Bridge Design Specifications [2].
+The maximum of 0.3 for COV{model} shall not be strictly enforced under the 10th Edition of the LRFD Bridge Design Specifications [2].
+(Note, however, that future editions of the code are likely to incorporate Resistance Factors (φ) that vary based on number of measurements and variability).
 Engineering judgment may be used to reject outliers or select some trend other than the mean when combining data into a single representative model parameter.
 The GEOR shall develop and present plots showing measured data points on the same set of axes as the interpreted representative design values for all critical/relevant design parameters (see Figure 1.1).
 The selection of model parameters shall be defensible and consistent throughout a given project.
 A reviewer should generally be able to recreate the design using these plots, and it should be clear which plots represent the final design.